-The petition shall describe each distinctive geographical feature affecting cannabis cultivation produced in the geographical area of the proposed appellation of origin, including:
+The petition shall describe each distinctive geographical feature affecting cannabis cultivation in the geographical area of the proposed appellation of origin, including:

-- (a) A narrative description of the geographical feature, including, but not limited to: - (1) Climate information which may include temperature, precipitation, wind, fog, solar orientation and radiation; - (2) Geological information which may include underlying formations, landforms, and such geophysical events as earthquakes, eruptions, and major floods; - (3) Soil features which may include microbiology and soil series or phases of a soil series; - (34) Physical features which may include flat, hilly, or mountainous topography, geographical formations, bodies of water, watersheds, and irrigation resources; - (45) Cultural features which may include political boundaries associated with a history or reputation of cannabis cultivation, the distribution of a specific set of cultivation practices, and anthropogenic features; and - (56) Minimum and maximum elevations. - (b) Substantial evidence that the geographical area is distinctive when compared to areas outside the proposed boundary and to other relevant areas which produce cannabis for sale into the marketplace; - (c) An explanation of how the geographical feature is considered intrinsic to the identity or character of the area by means other than being required by local or state law, regulation, or ordinance;
+- (a) A narrative description of the geographical feature, including, but not limited to: - (1) Climate information which may include temperature, precipitation, wind, fog, solar orientation and radiation; - (2) Geological information which may include underlying formations, landforms, and such geophysical events as earthquakes, eruptions, and major floods; - (3) Physical features which may include flat, hilly, or mountainous topography, geographical formations, bodies of water, watersheds, and irrigation resources; - (4) Cultural features which may include political boundaries associated with a history or reputation of cannabis cultivation, the distribution of a specific set of cultivation practices, and anthropogenic features; and (5) Minimum and maximum elevations. - (b) Substantial evidence that the geographical area is distinctive when compared to areas outside the proposed boundary and to other relevant areas which produce cannabis for sale into the marketplace; - (c) An explanation of how the geographical feature is considered intrinsic to the identity or character of the area by means other than being required by local or state law, regulation, or ordinance;

-- (d) A description of the quality, characteristic, or reputation of the cannabis which is essentially or exclusively caused by the geographical feature, including an explanation of how the geographical feature causes the cannabis to have that quality, characteristic, or reputation; and - (e) Identification of at least one specific standard, practice, or cultivar requirement which acts to preserve the distinctiveness of the geographical feature and maintain its relevance to the cannabis cultivation, including: - (1) Description of the mechanism by which the requirement preserves or maintains the relevance of the distinctive geographical feature; and - (2) A clear distinction between cultivation methods which are allowed and prohibited under each requirement.
+- (d) A description of the quality, characteristic, or reputation of the cannabis which is caused by the geographical feature, including an explanation of how the geographical feature causes the cannabis to have that quality, characteristic, or reputation; and - (e) Identification of at least one specific standard, practice, or cultivar requirement which acts to preserve the distinctiveness of the geographical feature and maintain its relevance to cannabis cultivation, including: - (1) Description of the mechanism by which the requirement preserves or maintains the relevance of the distinctive geographical feature; and - (2) A clear distinction between cultivation methods which are allowed and prohibited under each requirement.